tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-14-prefect-intro.md

 With Airflow however, you've to define DAGs inorder to achieve the same result.

+* Plain _Decorated_ Python

 ## Free scheduler in the cloud*
-When working with Airflow, you had to ~~worry~~ setup at least three things before you even begin running flows:
+When working with Airflow, you have worry about at least three things before you even begin running flows:
 1. The scheduler
 2. The worker
 3. The webserver for the UI

-With Prefect, you get the scheduler, and webserver for "free".
-The free tier allows you to run 5000 flow runs a day.
+With Prefect, you get the scheduler, and webserver for "free" in the cloud.
+This free tier comes with a generous 5000 flow runs a day.
-Which is pretty generous and so far I haven't run into a problem with this.

 The UI is also pretty slick compared to the prehistoric UI of Airflow.